Siddyboy/food-recipes/christmas-pudding-easy.md

 ## Notes

 - From BBC Good Food website.
 'Easy Christmas Pudding'.
-- Quantities for pudding are for five times original recipe.
+- Quantities in brackets are for five times original recipe.
+These filled 12 off 0.6 L pudding bowls on Stir Up Sunday 2023.
+Cost about £50 for bowls and ingredients.
-- Quantities for sauce are for a single batch.
-- Original quantities fill
 - One cup defined here as 250 ml.
-- Used Kate Hedges large aluminium mixing bowl.
+- Used Kate Hedges' large aluminium mixing bowl.